-Factory design pattern is used when we have a super class with multiple sub-classes and based on input, we need to return one of the sub-class.
-This pattern take out the responsibility of instantiation of a class from client program to the factory class.
-We can apply Singleton pattern on Factory class or make the factory method static.
+The factory design pattern is used when we have a superclass with multiple sub-classes and based on input, we need to return one of the sub-class.
+This pattern takes out the responsibility of the instantiation of a class from the client program to the factory class.
+We can apply a Singleton pattern on the Factory class or make the factory method static.
 Check out Factory Design Pattern for example program and factory pattern benefits.
-This is one of the most widely used java design pattern.
+This is one of the most widely used java design patterns.

 In Abstract Factory pattern, we get rid of if-else block and have a factory class for each sub-class and then an Abstract Factory class that will return the sub-class based on the input factory class.
 Check out Abstract Factory Pattern to know how to implement this pattern with example program.

 This pattern was introduced to solve some of the problems with Factory and Abstract Factory design patterns when the Object contains a lot of attributes.
 Builder pattern solves the issue with a large number of optional parameters and inconsistent state by providing a way to build the object step-by-step and provide a method that will actually return the final Object.
 Check out Builder Pattern for example program and classes used in JDK.<